abz-conf/abz-conf.github.io/.github/src/content/site/2025/Calls.md

 * [Doctoral Symposium](../doctoralsymposium)
 * [Tutorials and Workshops](../tutorialworkshops)

-Submissions deadlines have been extended (abstract: 15th of February, full submission: 22nd of February).
+Submissions deadlines have been extended (abstract: March 1st, full submission: March 2nd).

 Accepted papers will appear in the Springer LNCS proceedings.